cssmh/media-studio-client/README.md

    - Secure storage of user and transaction data in a MongoDB database.
    - Ability for users to cancel tickets before the showtime.

-7. **Admin Capabilities:**

-   - Admin panel for managing movies, showtimes, and user data.
-   - Add, update, or delete movie listings and schedule new showtimes.
-   - View analytics and reports on sales, user activity, and ticket trends.

 ## Packages Used